red-data-tools/red_amber/doc/DataFrame.md

 ##### `anti_join(other, join_keys = nil, suffix: '.1')`

-  Return rows of self that do not have a match in right.
+  Return records of self that do not have a match in other.

   ```ruby
   df.anti_join(other, :KEY)